-37. Additionally, it should be noted that poor transportation facilities are at the basis of a number of "local inflation" phenomena: In certain areas the consumer, unable to find the foodstuffs they wish on the State markets, are obliged to turn to the parallel market for over 20% of their food purchases as against an average estimated at around 2.2%.

-38. Both the wholesale, as well as the retail price indices show a smoothly rising trend, which is only a partial tribute paid to overt inflation.
+- 37. Additionally, it should be noted that poor transportation facilities are at the basis of a number of "local inflation" phenomena: In certain areas the consumer, unable to find the foodstuffs they wish on the State markets, are obliged to turn to the parallel market for over 20% of their food purchases as against an average estimated at around 2.2%. - 38.
+The wholesale index shows a smoothly rising trend, which is only a partial tribute paid to overt inflation.
+The retail price index, on the other hand, has been practically constant for the last decade.
+(Cf. Narodnoe Khozyaistvo SSSR, 1974, p.
+654).
 Repressed inflation at the final demand stage manifests itself mainly through the increase in savings for which there are no outlets, the growth of free markets and the increase in the subsidies budget (or the reduction in certain fiscal receipts).